“His gym teacher told me that when he’s the captain

 of a team, he first picks the kids who normally get picked last.”

-I read this post in facebook and my heart melt.
+I read this post on Facebook and my heart melt.
 Remember the time in

-And when you read the comments below, from kid who always pick you
+And when you read the comments below, from kid who always picks you

-president of USA, he is hero and all the comment which boost him, its
+president of USA, he is a hero and all the comment which boost him, its

 feels so good.

-It remind me of my childhood, I always picked last in any games, which
+It reminds me of my childhood, I always picked last in any games, which

-make me sad like I am burden for team, so I try harder and harder and
+make me sad like I am a burden for the team, so I try harder and harder and

-improve my game so then I become person who choose player and I had to
+improve my game so then I become a person who chooses player and I had to

 admit, I was damn bias, I picked my friends first and then the weakest.
-Sometime happens that my friends are the weakest and I am
+Sometimes happens that my friends are the weakest and I am

 leading a team which could never win.